aaltop/pals_net/README.md

 # PALS Tool

-A tool to train a PyTorch Multilayer Perceptron (MLP) on simulated Positron Annihilation Lifetime Spectroscopy (PALS) spectra to be able to predict the components of real PALS experiments' spectra.
+A tool to train a PyTorch Convolutional Neural Network (CNN) on simulated Positron Annihilation Lifetime Spectroscopy (PALS) spectra to be able to predict the components of real PALS experiments' spectra.